 Nobody ever looks forward to a scenario where their valuables and property goes up in smoke or becomes heavily damaged.
 Whether it's from a major wildfire, a flood caused by a hurricane or even an earthquake, piecing together and measuring the impact is always a challenge.

 The general objective or definition of property loss evaluation is to determine the cost to return the property to the pre-loss condition.
 Many people, even knowledgeable people in the industry, see that process as primarily an estimating process.
-While estimating is certainly a task necessary in order to determine the cost, it is actually the damage assessment and the development of the scope of repair that drives the cost of repair.
+While estimating is certainly a task necessary in order to determine the cost, it is actually the quality of damage assessment research and the development of the scope of repair that drives the cost of repair.

-Xpera Group is uniquely positioned in having a team that has both the construction expertise and cost estimation experience to create the most complete scopes of repair, and provide to clients a world class Property Loss Evaluation service.
+Xpera Group is uniquely positioned in having a damage assessment team that has both the construction expertise and cost estimation experience to create the most complete scopes of repair, and provide to clients a world class Property Loss Evaluation service.

 |↑ Back To Top|

 Xpera Group's property loss specialists has been involved in many of the top high profile property loss claims in California, Nevada, Texas and more in the western United States.
 Here are a few highlights from our long history of preparing credible, complete and accurate assessments:

 Texas Treasure Fields v.
 Corona, et al. is believed to be the largest single-family residence fire in U.S. history.
 This 73,000 sf structure was destroyed by fire approximately one week from the completion of construction.
 The case settled on confidential terms favorable to the client.